Kiya86/Phyge/README.md

   <a href="#signal-chain">RF Signal Chain</a> •
   <a href="#main-components">Main Components</a> •
   <a href="#communication">Communication</a> •
-  <a href="#power-system">Power System</a> •
+  <a href="#bom">BOM</a> •
-  <a href="#bom">BOM</a>
+  <a href="#sponsors">Sponsors</a>
 </p>

-## Key Features
+## Features

-* **1090 MHz ADS-B Receiver** — Designed to receive and decode aircraft transponder broadcasts.
+* **1090 MHz Front End (ADS-B Receiver)** —Uses two sets of amplifiers and filters to receive and decode aircraft transponder data.
+PGA-103 is used as the gain stage, while the TA0970A serves as the SAW filter.
+Additionally, an AD8313 is included for signal level measurement
-* **STM32H723VGT6** — Primary processing MCU responsible for sensor handling, RF front-end control, and ADS-B decoding.
+* **STM32H723VGT6** —Handles all of the sensors, RF control and decoding of data
-* **ESP32-S3-WROOM-1U-N16** — Handles WiFi connectivity and transmission of decoded aircraft data to ForeFlight.
+* **ESP32-S3-WROOM-1U-N16** —Handles the WiFi and transmission of decoded aircraft data to ForeFlight
-* **GL90 Protocol** — Sends decoded traffic information to ForeFlight over WiFi.
+* **GL90 Protocol** —Sends decoded traffic information to ForeFlight over WiFi
-* **Mini-Circuits PGA-103+** — RF gain stage for the 1090 MHz receiver front-end.
-* **TA0970A SAW Filter** — Provides filtering of the 1090 MHz RF signal.
-* **AD8313** — RF logarithmic detector for signal-level measurement.
-* **u-blox MAX-M10S** — GNSS receiver for position and timing information.
+* **MAX-M10S** —A GPS is included for positioning of the device
-* **Bosch BMP581** — High-performance barometric pressure sensor for altitude and environmental data.
+* **BMP581** —A barometric pressure sensor for altitude data in case a user requires it
-* **USB-C** — USB connectivity for power, programming, and debugging.
-* **18650 Battery** — Integrated single-cell Li-ion battery power.
-* **Status LEDs** — Visual feedback for power, system state, and operation.
-* **Dual-MCU Architecture** — Separates real-time RF/processing tasks from wireless networking.
+* **18650 Battery System** —Integrated two Li-ion batteries and a charging circuit

 ## Purpose

-Pyghe is a compact 1090 MHz ADS-B receiver designed to provide aircraft traffic information to **ForeFlight**.

-The board uses a dual-MCU architecture to divide the workload between the **STM32H723** and **ESP32-S3**.
+Pyghe is a 1090 MHz ADS-B receiver that is meant to provide aircraft traffic information to ForeFlight using the GL90 protocol.
+The board uses a dual MCU architecture to divide the workload.
+The STM32 handles the sensors, RF front end, and data decoding, which the ESP32 then transmits over WIFI to ForeFlight.

-The STM32 is responsible for the lower-level hardware and real-time processing, including the RF front-end, sensors, signal processing, and ADS-B decoding.
-Once aircraft data has been decoded, it is passed to the ESP32-S3.

-The ESP32-S3 provides the wireless networking layer and transmits the decoded traffic information to ForeFlight using the **GL90 protocol**.

-This architecture keeps the timing-sensitive RF and decoding workload isolated from the networking stack while still providing convenient WiFi connectivity.

-## PCB

-Pyghe is designed as a compact custom PCB integrating the complete RF receiver chain, two microcontrollers, GNSS, environmental sensing, battery management, and wireless connectivity.

-The board includes a dedicated RF path for 1090 MHz operation with an external antenna connection through an SMA connector.

 ### Top View